exasol/bucketfs-client/doc/user_guide/user_guide.md

 You can define the profile in BFSC's configuration file in your home directory: `~/.bucketfs-client/config.ini`.
 On Windows the home directory is `%USERPROFILE%`.

 The configuration file uses the INI-file syntax.
-An INI file is devided into sections.
+An INI file is divided into sections.
 Each section contains a number of lines defining a *profile*.
 The first line of each section specifies the name of the profile in brackets.
 The default profile's name is `default`.
 Each of the following lines of the section may assign a value to a variable.

 BFCS uses the following elements of your profile with the specified hard coded default values: